openflighthpc/concertim-ansible-playbook/ansible/README.md

 2. Gather GitHub and S3 credentials.
 3. Install ansible and dependencies.
 4. Clone this git repository and checkout the correct tag.
-5. Configure the First Time Setup Wizard (FTSW) data.
-6. Optionally run the prep playbook to configure the network naming convention.
+5. Optionally run the prep playbook to configure the network naming convention.
-7. Run the build and configure playbooks.
+6. Run the build playbook.

 ## Gather GitHub and S3 credentials